 And yes, before you’re wondering, you can also do dropshipping with suppliers outside China.

-If you’ve just started learning about dropshipping, then it’s very likely that you’ve already come across this supplier.
+If you’ve just started learning about dropshipping, it’s very likely that you’ve already come across this supplier.
 Many dropshipping tutorials use AliExpress as an example; the reason for this is AliExpress is very well suited for dropshipping.

-With AliExpress, You have a choice of millions of products and thousands of suppliers.
+With AliExpress, you have a choice of millions of products and thousands of suppliers.
 A large degree of these suppliers will facilitate dropshipping.
 However, it’s good practice not to assume all suppliers do, so check first!

 Logistically, AliExpress standard shipping is one of the best and is progressively getting better.
 This has become the perfect alternative to the ePacket shipping method, which has really struggled over the last year.